wazo-platform/euc-plugins-js-sdk/documentation/docs/plugin-examples.md

 # Web and Desktop application examples

-### Changing the sidebar color when entering the module and resetting the color when leaving it
+### Changing the sidebar color when entering the module, and resetting the color when leaving it

 ```js
 app.onUnLoaded = () => {